piotrostr/shelf-ai/README.md

 store should be achievable

 There are also some cool features like Benchmarking or Batch Prediction available through the Vertex AI console that can be useful

+Inference takes about 30-50ms per frame on n2-standard-8 and NVIDIA TESLA T4, can be further improved by compressing the frames (sending through large frames adds a lot of latency depending on the network conditions) and using TensorRT for exporting an optimized model engine for accelerated inference leveraging the CUDA Tensor Cores